Idearia/WordPress-AI-Commander/README.md

-# WPNL: WordPress Natural Language
+# AI Commander

-Control WordPress with natural language, via text, voice or API.
-Uses OpenAI to process NL commands and execute the appropriate WordPress actions.
+Control WordPress with natural language or voice, with API support.
+Uses OpenAI to process commands and execute the appropriate WordPress actions.

 ## Features